 Every funded graduate student is expected to contribute to the life of the School of English in a variety of ways.
 You may be required to assist lecturers as teaching assistants, and give tutorials or seminars to undergraduate students.
 You will also be asked to help in invigilating examinations, and helping with departmental functions, such as the seminars or the School of English Open Day.

 You will be assigned a supervisor, or sometimes two supervisors, who will advise you on research work, as well as other relevant matters.
-In addition Dr Jessica Valdez also serves as the Graduate Studies Advisor for the School, and you are welcome to consult her on any matters relating to your work in the school.
-She is available for consultation during office hours and her email is email@example.com.
+In addition Dr Daniel Weston also serves as the Graduate Studies Advisor for the School, and you are welcome to consult him on any matters relating to your work in the school.
+He is available for consultation during office hours and his email is email@example.com.

 Every graduate student in the school is encouraged to apply for a conference grant to attend an overseas conference dealing with their particular field of interest.
 A graduate student normally attends such a conference towards the latter part of their studies and is expected to give a paper at this conference.
 Information on conferences, applications, and research support grants is posted on the websites of the Graduate School and Research Services.